UNITY OF WIFE AND HUSBAND'S SOUL

 The SGGS declares:

-Apparently, the Gurmukhs (Spiritual Beings, who live Divine Life) and their timeless Teachings urge us not to look for a perfect partner (wife or husband) in life, but to become one!
+Apparently, the Guru Shabad teaches us not to look for a perfect partner (wife or husband) in life, but to become one!
 Thus, if both partners genuinely strive to become the perfect partner they are looking for, the goal is accomplished.
 To create a clapping sound, cooperation from both hands is needed - no clapping sound is made with one hand alone.
 One hand alone can slap but not clap!

 However, generally what happens is that one partner wants the other partner to change, but not him or herself.
 For a cart to move forward smoothly, all wheels need to move in harmony.
 Otherwise the ride will become bumpy, uncomfortable, unpleasant, and sometime even impossible.

-If mankind as a whole wants to bring harmony, prosperity and peace to the world, then, as indicated in the SGGS, the man and woman needs to walk together on the path of replacing "two-ness" with oneness in life.
+If mankind as a whole wants to bring harmony, prosperity and peace to the world, then, as indicated in the SGGS, the man and woman needs to walk together on the path of replacing 'two-ness' with oneness in life.
 For this to happen, both will need to live fully in his or her own unique nature or respective realm in uplifting and positive spiritual vibration.
-In other words, to realize the inner growth suggested by the SGGS, wife and husband need conducting themselves virtuously, respecting each other's sentiments; avoiding areas of conflict; ruthlessly shunning all their differences (duality); and treating each other with honor, dignity, selfless love, mutual respect, determination and courage.
+In other words, to realize the Inner Growth as required by the SGGS, wife and husband need conducting themselves virtuously, respecting each other's sentiments; avoiding areas of conflict; ruthlessly shunning all their differences (duality); and treating each other with honor, dignity, selfless love, mutual respect, determination and courage.

-On the other hand, iIf both the man and the woman are crazy, then both forget their Soul-Nature ("Joti-Svaroopa"), and thus get drown in the shoreless ocean of the worldliness or selfishness.
-But if one of them is endowed with some Divine Qualities, he or she may pull the other toward the Higher Purpose of life (Mool or Self-Realization).
+On the other hand, if both the man and the woman are crazy, then both forget their True Nature ('Jot Saroop'), and thus get drown in the shoreless ocean of the worldliness or selfishness.
+But if one of them is endowed with some Divine Qualities, he or she may pull the other toward the Higher Purpose of life (Mool-Abidance).

 To this end, the SGGS guides us to share in the Divine Virtues of others, not their faults or shortcomings — look for only Good in others.
 The reason is this: we are not here to deal with faults or weaknesses of others, but our own!

-In the final analysis — says Baabaa Nanak — "the mortal is emancipated only when all his faults are eradicated."
+In the final analysis, Baabaa Nanak coumsels that the mortal is liberated only when all his/her faults are eradicated.

 - ਅਵਗਣ ਮਾਰੀ ਮਰੈ ਨ ਸੀਝੈ ਗੁਣਿ ਮਾਰੀ ਤਾ ਮਰਸੀ ॥ : Avagan maaree marai na seejhai guni maaree taa marasee: One who is estrangled in demerits (vices/Bikaar), spiritually deteriorates and thus can not succeed in achieving the Goal of life.
-But one who dies in glorious virtue, really truly dies (i.e. escapaes from vices/Bikaar). (sggs 1109).
+But one who dies in glorious Virtue, really truly dies (i.e. escapaes from vices/Bikaar). (sggs 1109).

 — T. Singh